miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 you forever, then why?
 Why not just "make an app?"
 Who cares if it happens to use web tech (lower-case w)?
 Electron works that way.

+So you roll in the final piece called `nix`, and you don't even need Electron.
+One install to get nix on your machine, be it Mac, Windows or Linux, and then the whole "it doesn't work on my machine" problem goes away.
+And thus all the pain of hosting locally goes away and all the advantages of the access to your local processing power, storage and net-connection open up.
+And the code gets much, much simpler.

 ## The Localhost Revolution

 Most of the models seem to just hate what I'm doing, that is until they look